reflex-frp/reflex-platform/README.md

 ==========
 Setup
 -----
-The steps below will set up an environment from which you can use GHCJS and Reflex.
+The steps below will set up an environment from which you can use Reflex with GHCJS.
 This process will install the [Nix package manager](https://nixos.org/nix/).
-If you prefer to install it yourself, you may do so any time prior to step 2.
+If you prefer to install Nix yourself, you may do so any time prior to step 2.

 1. Clone the try-reflex repo:

     ```bash
-        git clone --recursive git@github.com:ryantrinkle/try-reflex
+        git clone git@github.com:ryantrinkle/try-reflex
     ```

 2. Navigate into the `try-reflex` folder and run the try-reflex bootstrapping command.
 This will install nix, if you don't have it already, and use it to wrangle all the dependencies you'll need and drop you in an environment from which you can use Reflex.
 Be warned, this might take a little while the first time:

     ```bash
+        cd try-reflex
         ./try-reflex
     ```
-If you hit an error about unfree licenses, you need to add `{ allowUnfree = true; }` to your `~/.nixpkgs/config.nix`.
-You may need to create the `~/.nixpkgs` folder and add the `config.nix` file.

 3. From this nix-shell, you can compile your haskell source using ghcjs: